London lifestyle & travels with kids and babies

 On the cover of few French magazines, slow life is the thing to do.
 Take your time.
 Re-balance.
-We stay at home!
 Hygge – the art of small pleasures, more popular than ever, apparently the 3rd term which made it in Collins dictionary last year – right after Trumpist and Brexit.
 Hygge very needed I’d add in this context.
+And perhaps a long girls getaway weekend – Paris in March?

 Last weekend has been very literally a 50 shades of grey weekend.
 Storm Stella messed up spring both London and Paris and from sunny 20 degrees on Wednesday, we abruptly got into very wet and grey.